Session

 session.startRow(1);

-As always make sure Tone is loaded in the browser and it’s Transport’s start method is initiated
+As always, make sure Tone is loaded and its Transport is started:

 Tone.context.resume().then(() => Tone.Transport.start());